TLC: Tables, Ladders & Chairs (2015): Preliminary matches

 In the fourth match, The Wyatt Family (Bray Wyatt, Luke Harper, Erick Rowan, and Braun Strowman) faced The ECW Originals (Bubba Ray Dudley, D-Von Dudley, Tommy Dreamer, and Rhyno) in an eight-man tag team elimination tables match.
 Erick Rowan was eliminated after Bubba Ray and D-Von put him through a table with a 3D.
 Rhyno was eliminated by Harper after getting hit by a Big Boot causing Rhyno to fall through a table.
 D-Von was eliminated by Wyatt after a Uranage Slam through a table.
 Dreamer was eliminated after Harper performed a Suicide Dive on Dreamer, pushing him through a table.
 Bubba Ray poured lighter fluid on a table but Strowman put him through a table with a Chokeslam to win the match for The Wyatt Family.

 Next, Kevin Owens defended the Intercontinental Championship against Dean Ambrose.
 During the match, Ambrose performed a Suicide Dive on Owens and attempted a Rebound Lariat but Owens countered with a Fallaway Slam into the barricade on Ambrose, which he followed by a Running Senton.
 Owens performed a Super Rolling Fireman's Carry Slam on Ambrose for a near-fall.
 Owens attempted a Pop Up Powerbomb but Ambrose countered the move and executed Dirty Deeds.
 Ambrose pinned Owens but Owens placed a finger on the bottom rope to void the pinfall.
-In the end, Owens attempted a Pop Up Powerbomb but Ambrose countered with a Hurricanrana and pinned Owens with a roll-up to win the Intercontinental Championship.
+In the end, Owens attempted a Pop Up Powerbomb but Ambrose countered with a Hurricanrana and pinned Owens with a roll-up to win the title.

 In the sixth match, Charlotte (with Ric Flair) defended the WWE Divas Championship against Paige.
 During the match, Paige performed a Ram-Paige on Charlotte but Ric Flair placed Charlotte's foot on the bottom rope to void the pinfall.
 The match ended when Charlotte removed the cover from a turnbuckle and tripped Paige into the exposed turnbuckle, pinning Paige to retain the title.